You have an idea for a video game.

 Can’t remember who came up with that (eg. not me).
-But man that guy’s right.
+They couldn’t more right.
 Ideas are cheap and available in large quantities.
 Some are better than others, sure.
 So yes, ideas are important (too).
 But in the end, it’s the ones that make it to the players that matter.
 Which means having ideas is not enough.

 That other thing is called execution.
 Without execution ideas are worthless.
 So what do we need to execute?
 A structured vision, a bit of discipline and the right tools.

 First thing to do: tell your brilliant idea to someone.
 Or at least say it out loud.
-Because when you have an idea in the shower, everyone thinks he’s a genius.
+Because when you have an idea in the shower, everyone thinks they’re a genius.
 But it’s only by telling it to someone that you realize how great or crappy it actually is.

 A game idea needs to inspire people.
 Be it people who would want to play that game or people you’d like to work with to create it.

 Work on your pitch.
 Structure your vision.
 This will serve as a guide through the shit storm that’s coming…I mean the creative process of making a video game.

 I believe making video games to be one of the hardest things ever.
 There’s no recipe for success.
 No magic formula.
 Even game developers who have already shipped several games start every new game project filled with questions and doubts.
 Answering all these questions to find out what’s fun is going to take many iterations.
 And a lot of discipline.

 You’ll need a system.
 Something that will drive you forward and allow you to learn and adapt every step of the way.
 Something that will energise you when things get tough and keep you committed until you deliver.